Sample-Efficient Reinforcement Learning from Human Feedback via Information-Directed Sampling: Introduction

 \begin{enumerate} \item We first introduce a basic IDS-based algorithm for the RLHF setting where the reward is unobservable and only preference feedback is available (see Sec. \ref{sec:basic_alg}).
 In each episode, it follows the Bayesian posterior sampling paradigm, and solves an optimization problem that maximizes the sum of an expected value term (exploitation) and a mutual information term (exploration).
 Here, the mutual information quantifies the amount of information about a learning target (e.g., the environment) that can be gained through the trajectrories and preference.

 \item To tackle the challenge posed by large state spaces, we construct a simplified surrogate environment as the learning target in our algorithm.
-Using tools from information theory and posterior consistency theory, we prove that our IDS-based algorithm with surrogate environment (Algorithm~\ref{alg}) achieves a Bayesian regret bound of $O(H^{\frac{3}{2}}\sqrt{\log(K(\epsilon)) T})$, where $H$ is the episode length, $T$ is the number of episode, and $K(\epsilon)$ is related to the \emph{covering number} of the environment.
+Using tools from information theory and posterior consistency theory, we prove that our IDS-based algorithm with surrogate environment (Algorithm~\ref{alg}) achieves a Bayesian regret bound of $O(H^{3/2}\sqrt{\log(K(\epsilon)) T})$, where $H$ is the episode length, $T$ is the number of episode, and $K(\epsilon)$ is related to the \emph{covering number} of the environment.
 We also specialize our algorithm and results to the tabular RLHF, linear RLHF, and contextual dueling bandit settings, and demonstrate the advantages of our algorithm over existing ones.

-\item Finally, we propose an Approximate-IDS algorithm (Algorithm~\ref{alg2}), which is computationally more efficient than Algorithm~\ref{alg} while maintaining nearly the same sample efficiency.
+\item In the literature on information-directed sampling (IDS), to the best of our knowledge, there is no efficient implementation of IDS that learns a surrogate environment, which hinders its practical application.
+We propose an Approximate-IDS algorithm (Algorithm~\ref{alg2}) that is computationally more efficient than Algorithm~\ref{alg} while maintaining nearly the same sample efficiency.
 The advantage of this algorithm is that it does not need to construct the surrogate environment.
-This algorithm selects policies using an alternative optimization objective that can be optimized with standard RL techniques, such as PPO \citep{schulman2017proximal}.
+This algorithm selects policies using an alternative optimization objective that can be optimized with standard RL techniques, such as PPO \cite{schulman2017proximal}.
 Furthermore, we note that the design principle of Algorithm \ref{alg2} is not only effective for preference-based learning but is also applicable to general RL tasks. \end{enumerate}

 \textbf{Highlights on technical novelty:} In the process of constructing the surrogate environment, we introduce a novel distance measure, the \emph{$\ell_g$-distance}, to quantify the discrepancy between two probability measures (see Eqn.~\eqref{new_dis} in Sec. \ref{surr}).
-It retains most of the desirable properties of the $\ell_1$-distance, and is crucial for the design of the computationally efficient algorithm (Algorithm 2).
-Moreover, the use of \emph{$\ell_g$-distance} introduces new analytical challenges not present in previous IDS-related works, which are successfully addressed through a variety of refined analytical tools (see Appendices~\ref{appendix_A} and~\ref{lg}).
+The newly proposed distance measure facilitates the design of our computationally efficient algorithm (Algorithm~\ref{alg2}), while the KL divergence and $\ell_1$-distance are unable to achieve this.
+However, it simultaneously introduces new challenges for theoretical analysis.
+We overcome this difficulty by investigating the unique properties of the new distance measure, as elaborated in Appendices~\ref{appendix_A} and~\ref{lg}.